Filmora

 The creators who are the life and blood of YouTube have also grown along with it.
 They have grown not just in terms of views and subscribers, they have also become stupendously wealthy by smartly turning their online influence to wealth.

-From Youtube ad monetization to direct paid partnerships with brands, YouTube has not just made it easier for creators to get global visibility, they have also made it easier to monetize their millions of views and subscribers.
+From Youtube ad monetization to direct paid partnerships with brands, YouTube has not just made it easier for creators to get global visibility, they have also made it their millions of views and subscribers.

 While all of this might sound hunky dory, what are the odds of becoming a successful YouTuber in 2018?